foundryvtt-dcc/foundry-admin-release-action/README.md

-# foundry-admin-release-action
+# Foundry Admin Release Action
-Create and save a release in the Foundry Admin Django Interface
+GitHub Action to create and save a release in the Foundry Admin Django Interface.